This article is medically reviewed by Dr. Doaa Attia, MD, Internal Medicine Physician.

 For example, you can make it "hold" its inflated position for a longer period of time, and you can adjust the sensitivity level of its sensors based on the noises of your bedroom.

-We’d, however, highly recommend downloading the Nitelink2 app.
+Personally, however, I'd highly recommend downloading the Nitelink2 app.
 It offers so much valuable data that you can use to tweak your nightly routine and encourage deep, restful sleep.

 The Goodnite has a shelf life of several years.
 While the sensors might keep chugging along forever, the filling will wear down over time, so you'll need to replace the product with a fresher model.
 It's a lot like a regular pillow in this regard.